This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 How a Park Ranger saves on food is by byof – bring your own food.

 Our default food of choice is freeze-dried.
-Our backcountry exploits demand that we bring the lightest food possible because carrying around a fridge worth of food on your back is unpleasant.
+Our backcountry exploits demand that we bring the lightest food possible because carrying around a fridge on your back is quite possibly the worst.

 Ounces equal pounds and pounds equal pain, is a frequent saying we